smani6/100DaysCodingChallenge/log.md

 **Link to work project:** [https://github.com/GrfxGuru/CodeNotesForiOS][1]

+### Day 34: February 5th, 2017

+**Today's Progress**: The Change log
+- Started work on the language list management controls.

+**Thoughts:**
+I have not yet decided on how the language list management screen is going to look, but for now I am certain of the controls it needs and will get them functional.
+It might not be the greatest looking screen, but it will sure keep the application functional and that is my goal right now.

 ### Day 33: February 4th, 2017

 **Today's Progress**: The Change log
 - You can now clear the language list and reset to a default containing 20 popular languages.
 **Thoughts:**
 I am glad to feel this is shaping into a working application as I start to add some design and more useful features.